followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxSlideOut/1 Configuration/menuItemTemplate.md

 <!--typeFunctionParamName3-->itemElement<!--/typeFunctionParamName3-->
 <!--typeFunctionParamType3-->dxElement<!--/typeFunctionParamType3-->
 <!--typeFunctionParamDescription3-->
-An HTML element of the menu item to be rendered.
+The container of the menu item to be rendered.
 <!--/typeFunctionParamDescription3-->

 <!--typeFunctionReturnType-->string|Node|jQuery<!--/typeFunctionReturnType-->